meatball133/crystal/concepts/classes/introduction.md

 Classes are a centric concept in [object-oriented programming][object-oriented-programming].
 [In Crystal so is everything an object][everything-is-an-object], and every object has a type, and it can respond to some methods.
 Classes are blueprints to create objects, providing initial values for state, like variables, and implementations of behavior, like methods.
-When creating an object from a class, the object is called an instance of the class, the instance holds all the instance variables.
+When creating an object from a class, the object is an instance of that class, the instance holds all the instance variables and states.

-This goes in line with that everything in Crystal is an object, and that every object has a type, and it can respond to some methods.

 ## Class definition